cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 process for making that a little easier.

-When I need more time and more clarity to work through all the changes, I will create a branch with the code from Jumpstart upstream main branch, push that to GitHub, then open a pull request to an upgrade or my main branch (depends on how brave I'm feeling).
+When I need more time and more clarity to work through all the changes, I will create a branch with the code from Jumpstart upstream main branch.
+Then push that to GitHub and open a pull request to an upgrade branch or my main branch (depending on how brave I'm feeling).

 Fetch the latest version on the Jumpstart remote and checkout the main branch